webkul/multi-vendor-marketplace-lite-for-woocommerce/readme.txt

 * Extensions ([Webkul Policy](https://webkul.com/privacy-policy/))

+Multi-Vendor Marketplace Lite for WooCommerce &#8211; Create Your Amazing B2C Multi-Vendor Marketplace Intuitively uses [Appsero](https://appsero.com) SDK to collect some telemetry data upon user's confirmation.
+This helps us to troubleshoot problems faster & make product improvements.

+Appsero SDK **does not gather any data by default.** The SDK only starts gathering basic telemetry data **when a user allows it via the admin notice**.
+We collect the data to ensure a great user experience for all our users.

+Integrating Appsero SDK **DOES NOT IMMEDIATELY** start gathering data, **without confirmation from users in any case.**

+Learn more about how [Appsero collects and uses this data](https://appsero.com/privacy-policy/).

  = Developer Resources =

 Marketplace Lite for WooCommerce is open-source software and is made to be extended.
 To reduce zip size and optimize the code, we have added minified css and js assets but developers can find non-minified (un-compressed) sources at our public ([github repository](https://github.com/webkul/multi-vendor-marketplace-lite-for-woocommerce/)) here.